 \section{Introduction}

-The \emph{competition graph} of a directed acyclic graph~$D$ is the undirected graph on the same vertex set as~$D$ in which two distinct vertices~$u$ and~$v$ are adjacent if there is a vertex~$w$ such that~$(u,w)$ and~$(v,w)$ are arcs in~$D$.
-That is, two vertices in the competition graph are adjacent, if they have a common out-neighbor in~$D$.
+The \emph{competition graph} of an acyclic directed graph~$D$ is the undirected graph on the same vertex set as~$D$ in which two distinct vertices~$u$ and~$v$ are adjacent if there is a vertex~$w$ such that~$(u,w)$ and~$(v,w)$ are arcs in~$D$.
+That is, two vertices in the competition graph are adjacent if they have a common out-neighbor in~$D$.
 Competition graphs were introduced by Cohen~\cite{Cohen} in the context of food webs, where adjacency of two vertices models the fact that they share common prey and thus compete for food.

-Roberts~\cite{Robertsfoodwebs} observed that by adding a sufficient number of isolated vertices, every undirected graph~$G$ can be turned into the competition graph of some directed acyclic graph~$D$.
-Quantifying this, for an undirected graph~$G$, the \emph{competition number} of~$G$, denoted~$\cp(G)$, is the least number of isolated vertices that have to be added to~$G$ to make it the competition graph of a directed acyclic graph~$D$.
+Roberts~\cite{Robertsfoodwebs} observed that by adding a sufficient number of isolated vertices, every undirected graph~$G$ can be turned into the competition graph of some acyclic directed graph~$D$.
+Quantifying this, for an undirected graph~$G$, the \emph{competition number} of~$G$, denoted~$\cp(G)$, is the least number of isolated vertices that have to be added to~$G$ to make it the competition graph of an acyclic directed graph~$D$.

 Opsut~\cite{MR679638} showed that computing the competition number is an \NPhard problem.
-He also showed that the competition number of line graphs is at most~$2$.
-He then conjectured that the bound also holds for quasi-line graphs, i.e., for graphs for which the neighborhood of every vertex can be partitioned into at most two cliques.
+He also showed that the competition number of a line graph is at most~$2$.
+He then conjectured that the bound also holds for quasi-line graphs, i.e., for graphs in which the neighborhood of every vertex can be partitioned into at most two cliques.

 \begin{conjecture}[Opsut~\cite{MR679638}] If~$G$ is a quasi-line graph, then~$G$ has competition number at most~$2$. \end{conjecture}

 Another way to bound the competition number is to consider the number of holes a graph contains.
 Recall that a hole is an induced cycle of length at least~$4$.
 In this context Kim~\cite{MR2176262} conjectured the following: